gdwnldsKSC/RedStarPackages/README.md

  Red Star OS 3.0 Updates and additional Packages

 # Contents
-Packages built (currently with GCC 6.2.0) for Red Star OS 3.0 to
+Packages built (currently with a mix of GCC 4.4.0 - 6.2.0) for
-update system components and provide additional packages not
+Red Star OS 3.0 to update system components and provide additional
-included in the base system.
+packages not included in the base system.

 Red Star OS 3.0 is loosely based on Fedora 11, so we can reuse a
 lot of the upstream spec files for RPM building and configuration